DataMa-Solutions/docs/extensions/how-to-use/powerbi.md

 ---
-title: Datama Compare on PowerBI
+title: Datama Compare on Power BI
 layout: page
 scope: datama/light/compare
-keywords: PowerBI get started
+keywords: Power BI get started powerbi
 ---

-> Using DataMa Solutions as a PowerBi extension is a great way to make your report more insightful with the benefits of both DataMa and PowerBI.
+> Using DataMa Solutions as a Power BI extension is a great way to make your report more insightful with the benefits of both DataMa and Power BI.

 <br/>